br3ndonland/awsdev/README.md

 **This repository contains resources from my work on the [AWS Developer Associate certification](https://aws.amazon.com/certification/certified-developer-associate/).
 It's mostly notes right now, but after I pass the exam, I will add more code examples.**

+Potential exam questions are indicated with _(potential exam question)_.
+Unanswered questions about the material are indicated with _TODO:_.

 I created the repository with the [GitHub CLI](https://cli.github.com/):

 ```sh